MedAhmedDriss/SQL-Portfolio/README.md

   ORDER BY b.id;
 ```

-2/ Query books along with their translators (i.e., the translator’s last name).
+#### Task 2/ Query books along with their translators (i.e., the translator’s last name).
 Only half of  books have been translated and thus have a corresponding translator:
 ```sql
   SELECT b.id, b.title, b.type, t.last_name AS translator
   FROM books b